mikamautnerrohde/researchproject/rp-project-manual.md

 26 | 728|17 weeks
 36|1008|24 weeks
 42|1176|28 weeks

+---
+Note for the reader: students from *Brain and Cognitive Sciences* form a multidisciplinary group and enter internships at a wide range of hosting institutes.
+Some of them could work at logic departments, others might deal with fMRI data analysis and again others would do their work at neurobiology labs.
+These different hosts will emphasize different skills, but all of them expose the students to the cycle of formulating a research question, gathering data, performing analysis and interpreting results to answer their research question.

+---

 ## Learning objectives
 During the research projects, the student is trained to: